Welcome to today's edition of the Rush 24-7 podcast.

 They danced to the sounds of the Marine Corps band that Obama brought in there.

-And some of them took advantage of photo opportunities to give the late President Reagan the middle finger.
+And some of them took advantage of photo opportunities to give the late President Reagan a middle finger and their photos of it.

-Philadelphia gay news publisher Mark Siegel said it's not a gesture that I would use in the White House when representing our City City and community, but a lot of people did.
+Philadelphia gay news publisher Mark Siegel said, it's not a gesture that I would use in the White House when representing our city and community, but a lot of people did.

-I have I have friends that work in it, Billing.
+I have friends that work in that building.

-I'm not going to do something that could embarrass them or that could somehow damage a campaign it's so important to be on your best behavior, my staff told me.
+I'm not going to do something that could embarrass them or that could somehow damage a campaign that's so important or be on your best behavior, my staff told me.

 And I think they know me too.